-Our directors and executive officers and each member of our Advisor's senior investment professionals have agreed with the underwriters not to sell any common shares they own for a period of 180 days from the date of this offering, subject to extension in certain circumstances.
+Our directors and executive officers and each member of our Advisor's investment committee have agreed with the underwriters not to sell any common shares they own for a period of 180 days from the date of this offering, subject to extension in certain circumstances.
 This agreement, referred to as a "lock-up agreement," may be waived by Merrill Lynch as representative of the underwriters.
-In addition, our current stockholders have separately agreed not to sell any common shares for a period of 90 days from the date of this offering.
-After the lock-up agreements expire, an aggregate of additional common shares will be eligible for sale in the public market in accordance with Rule 144 under the Securities Act.
+In addition, our current stockholders (other than warrant holders who purchased warrants in our December 2006 private placement) have separately agreed not to sell any common shares for a period of 90 days from the date of this offering.
 The lock-up agreements provide that these persons will not offer, sell, contract to sell, pledge (other than to us), hedge or otherwise dispose of our common shares or any securities convertible into or exchangeable for our common shares, owned by them for a period specified in the agreement without the prior written consent of our underwriters.
-The filing of the registration statement described above pursuant to the registration rights agreement will be an exception to our lock-up agreement, although certain stockholders whose shares are registered in the registration statement may still be subject to lock-up agreements.
+The filing of the registration statements described above pursuant to the registration rights agreements will be an exception to our lock-up agreement, although certain stockholders whose shares are registered in the registration statement may still be subject to lock-up agreements.